moemoe89/btc/README.md

 #### BloomRPC

-BloomRPC will have this issue when trying to import the proto file
+BloomRPC will have these issues when trying to import the proto file:

 ```
 Error while importing protos